-Show my Sleep data
+Show my Shared health data

 Opens into the Health category for Symptoms data (which can be logged with Shortcuts using Log Health Samples).